oloomoses/bubble-sort/README.md

 ## Description
 The objective of this exercise is to learn about sorting algorithms by coding a bubble sort algorithm using Ruby.
-We coded two methods to sort arrays with bubble sort algorithm.
+We coded two methods to sort arrays with the bubble sort algorithm.
 The first method takes an array as arguments and returns a sorted array.
-The seconde one sorts an array by accepting a block using the "yeild" keyword.
+The second one sorts an array by accepting a block using the "yield" keyword.

 ## Built With
   - Ruby